davidmcq137/JetiLuaDFM/DFM-Maps-CHANGELOG.md

 ## Bug fixes:

+1. The IGC logfile feature had an issue that sometimes prevented the app from running.
+	This is now fixed.

-1. The absolute/relative altitude sensor numbers for the SM Modellbau GPS Logger 3 were inadvertently swapped.
+2. The absolute/relative altitude sensor numbers for the SM Modellbau GPS Logger 3 were inadvertently swapped.

-2. Two warning messages on the triangle view were overlapping when there was no GPS signal and triangle racing was not enabled.
+3. Two warning messages on the triangle view were overlapping when there was no GPS signal and triangle racing was not enabled.

 # Release Notes for Version 8.1 of DFM-Maps